andrewhayden/ffbe_forever_guild_bot/README.md

 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib pytesseract numpy imutils opencv-python opencv-contrib-python discord.py
 ```

+You will also need to clone a copy of the War of the Visions data dump github project at https://github.com/shalzuth/wotv-ffbe-dump.
+Make note of the path where this is located.

 After checkout, and whenever you want to run the bot:
 ```
 python3 -m venv bot-env